 Who am I?

 “I think careful cooking is love, don’t you?”

 – Julia Child

 I cooked professionally once upon a time.
 And I even had a bit of formal training.
 Spent a few years of cooking in real restaurants.
 But then, like so many of my time, I got a “good job” writing code and lots of years slipped away.
 Happy years, and I still cook(ed) for my family, just not for a paycheck.
 More than twenty years later, busking the c-suite of the Fortune 500 as an Innovation Strategist, Distinguished Engineer, Master Technologist, Enterprise Architect, and a bunch of other fancy titles.
 Until I finally had enough of orbiting the giant hairball and more than enough airports, hotels, rental cars, and conference rooms.

-For about thirty-five years, I have been married to my bestest friend in the world, my stalwart companion in great adventures, and the love of my life.
+For more than thirty-five years I have been married to my bestest friend in the world, my stalwart companion in great adventure, and the love of my life.

-Our two kids, who amaze me every day in their fight to be their most authentic them.
+Our two kids amaze me every day in their fight to be their most authentic them.
 Both are loving and caring and kind and smart and talented.
-Of course.